Beyond Pinball Loss: Quantile Methods for Calibrated Uncertainty Quantification: Experiments

-Results on the first 5 signals (alphabetical order) are presented here, and the full set of results are in Appendix~\ref{app:all_fusion_results}.
-The top row of Figure~\ref{fig:fusion_plots} shows a similar pattern across the signals: \textit{SQR} produces the sharpest predictions, \textit{Cali} and \textit{Interval} are most calibrated with \textit{Cali} sharper than \textit{Interval}, and \textit{IndvCal} performs the poorest with least calibrated and sharp predictions.
-It is generally known that plasma dynamics display complex stochasticity (\cite{fu2020machine, kowal2020kelvin}), and hence we suspect \textit{IndvCal}'s performance degrades significantly because it assumes a Gaussian output and is trained according to the Gaussian likelihood.
+The fusion experiment results display a similar pattern (Figure~\ref{fig:fusion_table_figure}). \textit{Interval} and \textit{Cali} achieve competitive average calibration and adversarial group calibration on 9 out of 10 fusion datasets, and \textit{SQR} produces the sharpest UQ at the cost worse average and adversarial group calibration (except on betan).
+We also observe that \textit{mPAIC} performs the poorest on the fusion datasets, with least calibrated and least sharp predictions.
+It is generally known that plasma dynamics display complex stochasticity \cite{fu2020machine, kowal2020kelvin}, and hence we suspect \textit{mPAIC}'s performance degrades significantly because it assumes a Gaussian output and is trained according to the Gaussian likelihood.

-Adversarial group calibration in bottom row of Figure~\ref{fig:fusion_plots} suggests that \textit{SQR} has significantly traded off calibration for sharpness when compared to \textit{Cali} and \textit{Interval}.
-Comparing \textit{Cali} and \textit{Interval}, we see that \textit{Cali} oftentimes dominates \textit{Interval} in both average calibration and sharpness, and also achieves better adversarial group calibration.
-Interval calibration in the table in Figure~\ref{table:fusion_numbers} also shows that \textit{Cali} produces competitive centered intervals, suggesting that \textit{Cali} has better estimated the conditional quantiles, in general.